ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety

 \subsection{Wearable Augmented Reality Concepts}

-Wearable Augmented Reality (AR) offers many of the capabilities of smartphones while enabling more immersive interaction.
-Unlike traditional devices, AR overlays virtual content onto the real world, enhancing information display and situational awareness.As consumer-grade AR glasses become more accessible, VRUs may soon adopt wearable AR in everyday settings, creating new opportunities for advanced vehicle–VRU interaction paradigms \cite{tabone2021a}.
+Wearable AR offers many of the capabilities of smartphones while enabling more immersive interaction.
+Unlike traditional devices, AR overlays virtual content onto the real world, enhancing information display and situational awareness.
+As consumer grade AR glasses become more accessible, VRUs may soon adopt wearable AR in everyday settings, creating new opportunities for advanced VRU-vehicle interaction paradigms \cite{tabone2021a}.
 Wearable AR can function as an intelligent assistant that interprets the surrounding environment, monitors user states (e.g., location, orientation, and gaze), and adapts information to situational needs.
-Expert interviews in recent work \cite{tabone2021a} highlight the potential of wearable AR to address scalability challenges in AV–VRU interaction.
+Expert interviews in recent work \cite{tabone2021a} highlighted the potential of wearable AR to address scalability challenges in AV–VRU interaction.
 Accordingly, several studies have investigated AR-based eHMIs.
 Hesenius et al. \cite{hesenius2018} developed three concepts for pedestrians: one to display a visual walking path, another to highlight safe crossing zones, and a third to convey vehicle intentions and predicted stopping points.
 Tong and Jia \cite{tong2019} proposed an AR-based system that alerts pedestrians about approaching vehicles to improve situational awareness during crossings.
 More recently, Tabone et al. \cite{tabone2021b} introduced a conceptual AR prototype that communicates vehicle intentions and crossing information directly to VRUs through wearable displays.
 In addition, Lin et al. \cite{lin2024} introduced an AR-based system for real-time pedestrian conflict alerts, but the system was not evaluated in real-world urban environments.
-While these studies offer promising concepts, most remain limited to theoretical frameworks, AR-interface designs , or single-vehicle scenarios with limited empirical validation in complex real-world environments involving multiple traffic hazards.
+While these studies offer promising concepts, most remain limited to theoretical frameworks, AR-interface designs, or single vehicle scenarios with limited empirical validation in complex real-world environments involving multiple traffic hazards.
 To address these gaps, the present research aims to design an empirical, real-time AR-based collision avoidance system designed to enhance VRU safety in dynamic traffic conditions.

-\section{SYSTEM DESIGN}
+\section{System Design}